gleich/logerror/README.md

 # logerror

 This package allows you to log an error to the console in one line.
+This package should not be used in production code, only for writing really fast code during something like a competition.

 ## Without this package